Implant Supported Bridges on the Gold Coast

 The placement of a fixed bridge for partial tooth loss will require the placement of one or more dental implants to support the partial denture (bridge).
 These implants will give the bridge a staple structure that will withstand the pressure and friction caused when we are eating or communicating verbally.
 This stimulation will also benefit the jawbone and gum line that will have ossteointegrated around the dental implant.

 Once the implants have fused with the jawbone, Dr Firgaira will use his extensive expertise to precisely attach the bridgework to the implants, creating a strong, stable and powerful solution to tooth loss.

-A significant benefit the implant bridge has over the traditional bridge is that:
+The significant benefits the implant bridge has over the traditional bridge are that:

 - The surrounding teeth require no preparation to accommodate the implant bridge

 - They enable multiple teeth to be replaced from a minimal number of implants and therefore reduce costs